OfficeDev/office-js-docs/reference/outlook/1.3/Office.context.mailbox.item.md

 ##### Compose mode

-The `to` property returns a `Recipients` object that provides methods for manipulating the recipients on the **To** line of the message.
+The `to` property returns a `Recipients` object that provides methods to get or update the recipients on the **To** line of the message.

 ##### Type: